Opportunity Profile

 MALONE-HOOD PLAZA

-On June 11, 1963, segregation in the UA student body officially ended as Gov. George Wallace’s unsuccessful efforts to preserve segregation by “standing in the schoolhouse door” at Foster Auditorium made headlines around the globe.
-Summer 2013 marked the 50th anniversary of this historic event, commemorated by two public events on campus and a yearlong series of programs featuring speakers and musical performances.
+On June 11, 1963, segregation in the UA student body officially ended as Vivian Malone and James Hood registered for classes at Foster Auditorium, following Gov. George Wallace’s unsuccessful “stand in the schoolhouse door” that made headlines around the globe.
 Foster Auditorium was one of several buildings on campus built with Public Works Administration funds.
-It was completed in 1939 and renovated in 2010, with a plaza honoring Vivian Malone Jones and James Hood and a clock tower honoring Autherine Lucy Foster, the three African American students whose enrollment began desegregation on UA’s campus.
+It was completed in 1939 and renovated in 2010, with a plaza honoring Vivian Malone Jones and James Hood and a clock tower honoring Autherine Lucy Foster, the three Black students whose enrollment began desegregation on UA’s campus.
+Summer 2023 marked the 60th anniversary of this historic event, commemorated by public events on campus and a yearlong series of programs featuring speakers and musical performances.

 WOODS QUAD